medcomdk/dk-medcom-carecommunication/docs/index.md

 ### 1.3 Implementation Guide

 The technical specifications for the CareCommunication standard are defined in IGs.
-As mentioned previously is the CareCommunication standard composed by profiles from *NUMBER* IGs and terminology from one IG.
+As mentioned previously is the CareCommunication standard composed by profiles from two IGs and terminology from one IG.
 Links to the IG’s are listed below:
-*	<a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core IG</a>
+*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/index.html" target="_blank">MedCom Core IG</a>
 *	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a>
 *	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>
 <p>&nbsp;</p>